 Kinesiology Graduate Program

 The graduate program in kinesiology is both nationally and internationally prominent in several research areas within the broader field of kinesiology.
-This prominence is due to individual faculty excellence, the production and dissemination of quality research, and the mentoring and graduation rates of excellent graduate students.
+This prominence is due to individual faculty excellence, the production and dissemination of the highest quality research, and the mentoring and graduation rates of outstanding graduate students.

 We offer two graduate degree programs: